sbragagnolo/bc-tutorial-2018/patterns1.md

 Any call to another address hands the control to that address.
 This includes any transfer of Ether.
 If the address is an account, nothing can happen. __However__, if the address is another contract (receiver) it can execute any code before giving back the control to the original contract.
 The receiver can even call the original contract again before the current function execution is resolved, therein lies the problem.

-When we use "transfer" or "send", reentrancy is not serious because these functions have a gas limition that prohibits the receiver to execute anything other than log one event.
+When we use "transfer" or "send", reentrancy is not serious because these functions have a gas limitation that prohibits the receiver to execute anything other than log one event.
 Using "call" is a different story.
-In the last example, we could drain all Ether from the contract by using the contract bellow.
+In the last example, we could drain all Ether from the contract by using the contract below.

 ```solidity
 pragma solidity^0.4.24;